anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 one authority to another.
 Bootstrap servers issue HTTP redirects to authoritative TLD and RIR servers, and those servers may directly refer to information held by domain registrars or other Internet Number registries.
-Therefore, RDAP extensions must be constructed with regard to the whole ecosystem.
+Each redirect and referral must be correctly interpreted and followed by a client.
+Therefore, RDAP extensions must be constructed with regard to the whole ecosystem, and be specified in such a manner as to accommodate these interconnections and the various paths and mechanisms used by clients to navigate them.

 ## Summary of Updates {#summary_of_updates}